Tamara Carleton, Ph.D.

 MacGregor, S. P., and Carleton, T. (2012).
 Sustaining Innovation: Collaboration Models for a Complex World.
 Innovation, Technology, and Knowledge Management Series.
 Springer.

-Select articles and reports
+Select essays and reports

 Carleton, T. (2014).
 Reinventing Cities: Taking an Abundance Mindset to Expand Regional Vision and Impact.
 U.S. Chamber of Commerce Foundation report.